t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 The query parameters can be used to parametrize the resource.
 For example, a GET request may use query parameters to request the server to send only certain kind data of the resource (i.e., filtering the response).
 Query parameters in PUT and POST requests do not have such established semantics and are not commonly used.
 Whether the order of the query parameters matters in URIs is unspecified and they can be re-ordered e.g., by proxies.
 Therefore applications should not rely on their order; see Section 3.3 of {{?RFC6943}} for more details.

+## Representations

+Clients can rertieve the resource state from an origin server or manipulate resource state on the origin server by transferring resource representations.
+Resource representations have a media type that tells how the representation should be interpreted by identifying the representation format used.
+Typical media types for IoT systems include "text/plain" for simple UTF-8 text, "application/octet-stream" for arbitrary binary data, "application/json" for the JSON format {{RFC7159}}, "application/senml+json" {{I-D.ietf-core-senml}} for Sensor Markup Language (SenML) formatted data, "application/cbor" for CBOR {{RFC7049}}, and "application/exi" for EXI {{W3C.REC-exi-20110310}}.
+A full list of registered Internet Media Types is available at the IANA registry {{IANA-media-types}} and numerical media types registered for use with CoAP are listed at CoAP Content-Formats IANA registry {{IANA-CoAP-media}}.

 ## HTTP/CoAP Methods {#sec-methods}

 Section 4.3 of {{RFC7231}} defines the set of methods in HTTP; Section 5.8 of {{RFC7252}} defines the set of methods in CoAP.
+As part of the Uniform Interface constraint, each method can have certain properties that give guarantees to clients:
+Safe methods do not cause any state change on the origin server when applied to a resource.
+Idempotent methods can be applied multiple times to the same resource while causing the same visible resource state as a single such request.
 The following lists the most relevant methods and gives a short explanation of their semantics.

 ### GET

 The GET method requests a current representation for the target resource.
 Only the origin server needs to know how each of its resource identifiers corresponds to an implementation and how each implementation manages to select and send a current representation of the target resource in a response to GET.

 A payload within a GET request message has no defined semantics.